It’s been quite a while since I’ve written anything here.

 I did not want to learn Spanish.
 Or any other language.
 But my freshman guidance counselor encouraged me to take a foreign language course.
 In the state of Kansas, students who completed two years of foreign language study were eligible for a scholarship of $1,000 to a state university.

 I was a freshman.
 I didn’t care about university scholarships.
 Plus, $1,000 wasn’t very much money.
 Especially when you consider the number of boring hours I’d spend in class and doing homework.
-I actually did the math, and I estimated my hourly earnings rate to be something in the neighborhood of 5 cents per minute.
+I actually did the math, and I estimated my hourly earnings to be less than one dollar per hour.
 I was not sold.

 Three days into my freshman year, I dropped the Spanish class and switched to an independent study in computer programming.
 I’m sure I made the right decision.